kubewarden/annotations-policy/README.md

 ## Settings

-The policy settings has the `criteria` field which define the logic operatation performed with the `values` defined in the settings and the environment variables defined in the resource:
+The policy settings has the `criteria` field which define the logic operation performed with the `values` defined in the settings and the annotations defined in the resource:

 ```yaml